 After Democrats blockbuster win in the Alabama special election, Democrats only need two seats to take the Senate.
 There are three Republican seats in the Toss Up column: Arizona, Nevada, and Tennessee.

 While it's possible for Democrats to win the two seats they need, it will also be an uphill battle.
-Democrats are defending 26 seats compared to Republicans who are only defending eight.
+Democrats are defending 26 seats compared to Republicans who are only defending nine.
 Democrats must also defend 10 seats in states that Trump won.
 And 5 seats that Trump won by 19 points or more.

 Democratic Exposure in the Senate By 2016 Presidential Results